 Damselfishes are some of the most commonly imported saltwater fish.
 They are extremely hardy.
-They are inxpensive.
+They are inexpensive.
 Many of them seem to glow, with electric coloration.
 In the local fish store, they look like swimming jewels.
 I totally get the allure.
 I have also ‘bought into the hype’ and regretted it.
-But damselfish, like the blue devil damselfish are (spell it with me like a cheerleader), A-G-G-R-E-S-S-I-V-E.
+But damselfish, like the blue devil damselfish, are (spell it with me like a cheerleader), A-G-G-R-E-S-S-I-V-E.

 Want to know how much of your tank an aggressive fish will ‘declare’ as its territory if it is a beginner saltwater fish and nothing else is in the tank with it?
 The entire tank.
 Handing over your shiny new saltwater tank to a damselfish is just asking for trouble.